eleanorfrajka/AMOCatlas/docs/source/format_orig.rst

 This document describes some of the native data formats present in AMOC datasets provided by different observing arrays.

-In the logic of `amocarray`, we will first convert to an OceanSITES compatible format.
+In the logic of `amocatlas`, we will first convert to an OceanSITES compatible format.
 Documentation is outlined in the :doc:`OceanSITES format <format_oceanSITES>`.

 **Note:** This is a work in progress and not all arrays are fully described.
 The goal is to provide a summary of the data formats and how they could be transformed into a common format.
 The common format is not yet defined but will ideally be able to capture most if not all of the original data.